- Charles Henry Webb was an American poet, author, journalist and inventor.

 He was a friend of Mark Twain and was known for his humorous social criticism and published several travesties and plays.
 Charles Webb died in New York on May 24, 1905.

 Charles Webb was a holder of several patents for calculating devices.
 First was the USA patent №75322 from March, 1868 for an adding-machine.
-Later he will be granted two other patents for improved version of the same device, pat. №414335 (granted to his assignor L. Smith) and pat. №414959 from November, 1889.
+Later he would be granted two other patents for improved version of the same device, pat. №414335 (granted to his assignor L. Smith) and pat. №414959 from November, 1889.
 He is holder also of two patents for another adding machine, so called Ribbon Adder.

 The second machine Webb devised in 1886, when applied for USA and English patent, but he had some problems with the application, and was granted a patent for this device first in England in 1888, then in USA (pat. №465120 from 1891).